 Section 16(a) of the Exchange Act requires the Company's Officers, Directors, and persons who own more than ten percent of a class of the equity securities of the Company that is registered pursuant to Section 12 of the Exchange Act within specified time periods to file certain reports of ownership and changes in ownership with the SEC.
 Officers, directors and ten-percent stockholders are required by regulation to furnish the Company with copies of all Section 16(a) forms they file.
-Based solely on a review of copies of the reports furnished to the Company and written representations from persons concerning the necessity to file these reports, the Company is not aware of any failure to file reports or report transactions in a timely manner during the fiscal year ended December 31, 2010 except that (i) Christopher Marlett is late on Form 4 filings reporting the acquisition of 68,480 shares, 23,150 shares, 21,522 shares, 19,532 shares, 20,834 shares, 20,162 shares, 18,383 shares and 18,940 shares (acquired on different dates) and may, through his ownership of, and management position at, MDB, be late on a Form 4 filing reporting the acquisition of 157,500 shares by MDB (of which Mr. Marlett may disclaim any beneficial ownership except to the extent of his pecuniary interest, and subsequently sold to Martin Stephen Walker) and (ii) Robert Levande is late on Form 4 filings reporting the acquisition of 68,480 shares, 23,150 shares, 21,552 shares, 19,532 shares, 20,834 shares, 20,162 shares, 18,383 shares and 18,940, shares (acquired on different dates).
+Based solely on a review of copies of the reports furnished to the Company and written representations from persons concerning the necessity to file these reports, the Company is not aware of any failure to file reports or report transactions in a timely manner during the fiscal year ended December 31, 2011 except that (i) Christopher Marlett is late on Form 4 filings reporting the acquisition of 68,480 shares, 23,150 shares, 21,522 shares, 19,532 shares, 20,834 shares, 20,162 shares, 18,940 shares, 16,892 shares, 16,892 shares and 22,332 shares (acquired on different dates) and may, through his ownership of, and management position at, MDB, be late on a Form 4 filing reporting the acquisition of 157,500 shares by MDB (of which Mr. Marlett may disclaim any beneficial ownership except to the extent of his pecuniary interest, and subsequently sold to Martin Stephen Walker) and (ii) Robert Levande is late on Form 4 filings reporting the acquisition of 68,480 shares, 23,150 shares, 21,552 shares, 19,532 shares, 20,834 shares, 20,162 shares, 18,383 shares, 18,940 shares, 16,892 shares and 22,332 shares (acquired on different dates).
+Peter Mills is late on Form 4 filings reporting the acquisition of 8,446 shares and 11,161 shares (acquired on different dates).